 - Icelandic Beekeeping Association – some news from the Land of Fire & Ice, in English

 - John the Bee Man’s blog – North London expert’s blog, finished in Dec 2015 but still loads of useful info

 - Kiwimana – New Zealand beekeepers Gary and Margaret blog, produce podcasts and sell beekeeping supplies from their online shop.

 - Mid Bucks Beekeepers Association – has very useful free downloadable BBKA exam module study notes

-- Miss Apis Mellifera – a beautifully illustrated aromatherapy/beekeeping blog by Emma Tennant, who I share my hives with
+- Miss Apis Mellifera – a beautifully illustrated aromatherapy/beekeeping blog by Emma Tennant, who used to be my beekeeping buddy

 - Mud Songs – Canadian blog included as they have to put up with even colder, wetter beekeeping than I do, in Newfoundland

 - Talking with bees – British beekeeping with a sense of humour

 Beekeeping related charities – support these if you can!